WintMyatAung/Group-8/use_case/use_case31.md

-USE CASE: 28 The population of a region.
+USE CASE: 31 The population of a city.
 =========

 Goal in Context
 ------
-The user want to see the population of the region.
+The user want to see the population of the city.

 Scope
 ----